As this market gains more adoption, operation agility and performance must be a part of the future of the virtualized desktops experience.Read more...

 Flow Vision simplifies SAN administration and eliminates the need for intrusive external tools that compromise fabric reliability and add excessive costs.
 Rather than spending days trying to identify and isolate the root cause of a performance issue, Flow Vision can automatically discover data flows and non-disruptively monitor flows of interest.
 Comprehensive statistics about specific flows or frame types provide valuable insight into resolving performance and availability issues.

-All of this can be done on any port and at any time in a Brocade Fibre Channel fabric without the need to disrupt the fabric to install expensive network taps or external analyzers.
-Flow Vision provides broad visibility and insight across the storage network (including storage, host, and E_ports) and allows administrators to monitor any flow in the fabric.
-Using Flow Vision means faster troubleshooting, optimized resources, and higher availability.
+Flow Vision simplifies the process of identifying, monitoring, and analyzing specific application data flows in order to maximize performance, avoid congestion, and optimize resources This eliminates the need to disrupt the fabric to install expensive network taps or external analyzers.
+Flow Vision provides detailed visibility and insight into the storage network (including storage, host, and E_ports) and allows administrators to monitor specific flows in the fabric.

 The introduction of these new Fabric Vision technology capabilities are part of what differentiates Brocade Gen 5 Fibre Channel technology from simple 16 Gbps switches.
 Our engineering resources are busy developing technology and capabilities that simplify the life of a SAN admin and add value in the data center through increased availability and optimized performance.
 To find out more about Brocade Fabric Vision technology, check out the Fabric Vision page.

 Nowadays, a main topic in the area of data center is Network Virtualization, and VMworld 2013 is no exception.
 Enterprise businesses and Service Providers having tasted the benefits of virtualizing server and to some extent storage are looking for leveraging virtualizing network to make their data center operations cost less and resource utilization more efficient.